djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 **Update after 1 day**

-- Sending text message on the feature phone is so slow!
+### good points

 - Real feeling of liberation not having smart phone is pocket (like the ring in Lord of the Rings) in the house and outside.
-- Annoying not being able to take notes
 - Feel like I've got more time, as not being interrupted
 - WhatsApp I use on desktop and laptop at home.. which I prefer anyway.
 - Kids don't bug me to play games on my smartphone
 - Battery life brilliant

-- Monzo 2FA...??
+### bad points

+- Sending text message on the feature phone is so slow!
+- no wifi calling so terrible signal in my house (will try the other 3 providers)
+- Annoying not being able to take notes
-- Have to carry a wallet now!
+- Have to carry a wallet now with bank cards

 ## Which one to try?